mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 **Katagiri:** Mindfulness is not forgetting the dharma.
 Concentration is sometimes not forgetting *you*. *[He laughs.
 The questioner laughs.]*

-But real concentrating is not forgetting you, but simultaneously not forgetting others.
+But real concentration is not forgetting you but simultaneously not forgetting others.
 That is called mindfulness.

 So traditionally we understand mindfulness is constantly not to forget the dharma.
-And then, dhyana, meditation, or sometimes we say concentration.
-But I told the very usual concentration, alright?
-But dhyana means zazen.
-Let’s see zazen.
-Mindfulness is not forgetting the dharma, and in zazen, dhyana, you dwell in dharma.
+And then, *dhyana*, meditation, or sometimes we say concentration.
+But I told the very usual [kind of] concentration, alright?
+But *dhyana* means zazen; let’s [look at] zazen.
+Mindfulness is not forgetting the dharma, and in zazen, *dhyana*, you *dwell in* dharma.
 Do you understand the difference?

 Mindfulness is not forgetting dharma.
-In other words, still you can see dharma objectively.
-So you try to approach to dharma.
+In other words, still you can see dharma objectively, so you try to approach to dharma.
 That is the practice of mindfulness.
-But dhyana, so-called zazen, is you’re always present in dharma.
+But *dhyana*, so-called zazen, is [that] you’re always *present in* dharma.
 That means total security.
 You have to present in security there, exactly, from moment to moment.
-Not try to forget, okay. *[He laughs.]* Completely [...]
+Not try to forget, okay? *[He laughs.]* Completely beyond.
 Because you already do it.
-That’s why Thich Nhat Hanh’s way is always practice mindfulness; simultaneously his life is very secure.
-That means dhyana.
+That’s why Thich Nhat Hanh’s way is always practicing mindfulness, and simultaneously his life is very secure.
+That means *dhyana*.
 So that’s why he can be present in dharma always.
 So behind his life, there is huge security there.

 That is called concentration.
 We say say concentration.
 That is really deep.
-But usually concentration means, not forgetting me. *[He chuckles.]* Always try to be aware of myself.
-That is the common sense of concentration.
-But real concentration is going through mindfulness perfectly, and then you can reach concentration.
-That is dhyana, zazen.
-Shikantaza.
+But usually concentration is not forgetting *me*. *[He chuckles.]* Always try to be aware of *myself*; that is the common sense of concentration.
+But *real* concentration is going through mindfulness perfectly, and then you can reach concentration.
+That is *dhyana*, zazen. *Shikantaza*.

 **Same person:** So mindfulness is like being aware of two things: what I’m doing, and dharma.
 As if there were two.

 **Katagiri:** Through your actions, through your body, through your object.
-Because dharma is nothing your body and object.
+Because dharma is nothing but your body and object.

 **Same person:** Right.
 And concentration is even more complete oneness.